francisdzheng/dsper2020/tutorials/tutorial05.md

 ---

 In this tutorial, we will be exploring two linear regression models, ridge regression and lasso regression.
+You can view the code for this tutorial [here](https://colab.research.google.com/drive/1cP94zKrOUkBTW200q-OGePRbjl2BRL3L).

 We'll be using the same dataset as before, so please refer [the previous tutorial](https://franciszheng.com/dsper2020/tutorials/tutorial04/#our-dataset) if you'd like to read about the dataset once more.